 - Civil twilight: Lasts about 20 to 30 minutes.
 You can still see clearly without lights.

-- Nautical twilight: Stars begin to pop out.
+- Nautical twilight: Stars begin to appear.
 This phase adds another 20 to 30 minutes.

 - Astronomical twilight: Finally, the sky goes fully dark.
-Add 30 more minutes, give or take.
+Add about 30 more minutes.

 What That Wait Feels Like

 If you’re stargazing, waiting for dark can feel endless.
 But if you’re out for a walk, it’s a gentle fade.
-Watching it unfold can be its own kind of magic - slow, quiet, steady.
+Watching it unfold can be its own kind of magic, slow, quiet, steady.
 You’ll notice the colors shift, birds quiet down, and that cool breath of evening take over.
+Many describe it as a perfect moment before night, similar to what’s captured in art and language surrounding sunsets.

 Let the Night Settle In

 So, how long after sunset does it get dark?
 Give it about an hour and a half, maybe less.
 Let twilight do its thing.
-It’s not just a countdown to darkness - it’s a soft handoff from day to night.
+It’s not just a countdown to darkness, it’s a soft handoff from day to night, something easily tracked on your local time.